 Auckland Council, the Ministry of Business, Innovation and Employment (MBIE), Mana Whenua and America's Cup Events Ltd (ACE) are working together on a comprehensive 36th America’s Cup programme that will ensure a spectacular event and maximise shared benefits for Auckland and New Zealand.
 See event agreements.

-Guided by Mana Whenua as kaitiaki for the event, the collaborative 36th America's Cup programme will include initiatives to leverage off the Cup to protect and enhance the biodiversity of the Waitematā and Hauraki Gulf.
-An urban oasis, Auckland Tāmaki Makaurau is surrounded by three harbours and 3,700km of coastline, with the Hauraki Gulf providing a pristine venue for the events.
+Guided by Mana Whenua as kaitiaki for the event, the collaborative 36th America's Cup programme includes initiatives to leverage the Cup to protect and enhance the biodiversity of the Waitematā and Hauraki Gulf.
+An urban oasis, Tāmaki Makaurau Auckland is surrounded by three harbours and 3,700km of coastline, with the Hauraki Gulf providing the pristine, natural venue for the events.

 The Event Concept for the 36th America’s Cup sets out the vision and principles partners are using to guide the delivery of the event and its success.
 The underlying principles are Manaakitanga (a warm welcome for our visitors and all participants), Kaitiakitanga (guardianship – actively caring for our place, our environment and our people), and Kotahitanga (collaboration).